Certificates of Insurance or Proof of Insurance

 How do I get a certificate of insurance?

 Some insurance providers include the insurance certificate in the policy documents package they send you when you become a customer.
 Suppose your insurer doesn't do this, no need to fret.
-Getting a certificate of insurance is easy, and insurers are obliged to provide one upon request.
+Getting the insurance certificate is easy, and insurers are obliged to provide one upon request.
 Your broker can handle this for you.
 Let them know, and they'll do all the necessary legwork.

 In most business contexts where liability and significant losses are of concern, using a proof of insurance or certificate of insurance will provide peace of mind to those at risk.